Cost of education increases for all students at Intellitec College-Grand Junction in 2022-23 school year

 John Marshall President

-Colorado Mesa University offers some of the lowest tuition and fees for in-state students in 2024
+Colorado Mesa University offers some of Colorado’s lowest in-state tuition and fees among public institutions in 2024

 In 2024, in-state students at Colorado Mesa University in Grand Junction faced college costs totaling $9,927, according to the latest disclosure from the National Center for Education Statistics.